ml-archive/kotlin-template/docs/HOWWEWORK.md

 Example:
 1. View subscribes to ViewModel's LiveData instance(s).
-2. User clicks a button that loads a list of posts in a view.
+2. The user clicks a button that loads a list of posts in a view.
-3. OnClickListener executes a Interactor/UseCase asynchronously in the business logic layer.
+3. OnClickListener executes an Interactor/UseCase asynchronously in the business logic layer.
 4. The Interactor runs in the background accessing a post repository which fetches a list of posts
-5. ViewModel gets result from the Interactor and updates local view state, which triggers a LiveData update
+5. ViewModel gets the result from the Interactor and updates local view state, which triggers a LiveData update
-6. View is updated since it's observing the LiveData instance from our ViewModel.
+6. The view is updated since it's observing the LiveData instance from our ViewModel.

 ### Modules
-Android project follows multi-modular approach to support clean architecture principles
+Android project follows the multi-modular approach to support clean architecture principles

 #### App
 Main entry point with shared Application logic

 #### Data
-Contains data class models, repositories and network logic.
+Data module Contains data class models, repositories, and network logic.
 Retrofit2/OkHttp3 is used for network logic.

 ```kotlin
 class RestPostRepository @Inject constructor(private val api: Api) : PostRepository {